 This article was first published in the January 2016 edition of VantagePoint Magazine.

 To read an updated article featuring a longer list of florists who will be using beautiful, British grown flowers for Valentine’s Day and Mother’s Day, please click here.

 To read about reputable suppliers of Snowdrops sold ‘in the green’, please click here.

 For tips and advice about using Daffodils as cut flowers, please click here.

-To read about Ilex ‘Nellie R. Stevens’ and other beautiful hollies, please click here.
+To read about beautiful holly trees, please click here.